Roxanne Reid - Africa Addict

 Rocherpan accommodation

-Book a two-sleeper or four-sleeper eco-cabin (sleeps six if you use the daybeds too) with showers and eco-toilets.
+Book a two-sleeper or four-sleeper eco-cabin (sleeps six if you use the daybeds too) with solar showers and waterless eco-toilets.
 There’s a built-in braai on the stoep, which is a super place to enjoy both the start and end of the day.
 The cabins come with a fully equipped kitchen for self-catering and there’s an inside fireplace for cold winter nights.
-Bring your own food, drinking water and firewood.
+Bring your own food, drinking water, and charcoal or eco-logs.

 Read more about Rocherpan Nature Reserve